Drawing pictures with code? Yes!

 Section 3.
 Simple Shapes

-The first task we have is to learn how to describe (create) simple designs in the pixel grid system.
-We will create these shapes with point coordinates.
-In the images below, what information might you specify so that you can tell the computer to draw the various shapes?
+In the images below, what information could you specify so that you can tell the computer to draw the various shapes?

 Point: X (horizontal) position, Y (vertical) position of one point.